 Vascular biometrics solutions use vein patterns for uniquely identifying an individual.
 The most commonly used vascular identification solutions use finger-vein or palm-vein based recognition mechanisms.

-How do vascular biometrics work?
+How does vascular biometrics work?

-Vascular biometric based identity management solutions essentially work in two modes-
+Vascular biometric-based identity management solutions essentially work in two modes-

 What are the possible applications of vascular biometrics?